Mary Christina Wilson

 Research Interests and Professional Activities

 Profesoor Wilson's first book, King Abdullah, Britain and the Making of Jordan (Cambridge, England and New York: Cambridge University Press, 1987), was reissued in paperback in 1990.
 An Arabic edition was published in 2000 by Cadmus Press in Beirut.
 The Modern Middle East: A Reader, edited by Professor Wilson, Albert Hourani, and Philip Khoury, was published in 1993 (Berkeley: University of California Press, London: I.B.
 Tauris) and translated into Arabic and published in Damascus in 1996.
 She is currently researching a ritual murder trial in Damascus in 1840 and exploring new narrative techniques and micro-history.
 She has held fellowships from the SSRC and the NEH and has been a fellow at the Mary Ingraham Bunting Institute of Radcliffe College.
 From 1997 through 2000 she served as Chair of the History Department.
-At present, she is a member of the board of directors of the Middle East Studies Association and a member of the board of trustees of the American Center for Oriental Research in Amman, Jordan.

 A Modern Middle Eastern History Reader, ed. with Albert Hourani and Philip S. Khoury (London: Tauris, and Berkeley: University of California Press, 1993; Translated into Arabic in three volumes as al-Sharq al-awsat al-hadith, Damascus: Dar Tlas, 1996; Revised English edition, London: Tauris, 2004).